 Based on feedback received from the public that ground conditions would be unsuitable for the proposed substation on the south-west of Derryadd Bog detailed site investigation work was carried out.
 Based on these findings, the proposed location has been moved to the eastern side of the railway line in that area.
-Please download map to see proposed location.
+Please download the map to see proposed location.

 Revised Amenity Plan

 The proposed amenity plan has been revised based on feedback from consultation with key stakeholders.
 The proposed plan now includes 21 km of cycleway standard infrastructure.
-Please download the amenity map to view proposed plan.
+Please download the amenity map to view the proposed plan.

 There are currently no upcoming public events.